-Complete an application, satisfy the assessment requirement and attend any required information/registration session.
-In addition, students must complete:

-- 1. One year of high school chemistry or Academic Achievement Chemistry I & II or successful completion of CHM 122 - 2.
-Two years of high school algebra or MAT 063 and 073 - Demonstration of satisfactory writing skills on college entrance or assessment exam.
+- I. Complete an application for admission. - 2.
+Satisfy the assessment requirement. - 3.
+Attend any required information/registration session. - Must submit proof of one year of high school Chemistry or Academic Achievement Chemistry I & II or successful completion of CHM 122. - Must submit proof of two years of high school Algebra or MAT 063 & MAT 073. - Demonstrate satisfactory writing skills on college entrance or assessment exam.

-Students start fall or spring term.
+Students start Fall or Spring term.